lespicker/jekyll-bootstrap/workshops/index.md

 **Field Workshops**

-Les' field workshops last from two to nine days, depending on location.
+Les' field workshops last from two to twelve days, depending on location.
 These intense workshops are structured to maximize field time.
-Some are offered through the [Nikonians Academy](http://www.nikoniansacademy.com/viewFacultyPage.html?page_id=7), where Les is on the faculty, while others are offered exclusively through Les Picker Fine Art Photography.
+Some are co-offered through the [Nikonians Academy](http://www.nikoniansacademy.com/viewFacultyPage.html?page_id=7), where Les is on the faculty, while others are offered exclusively through Les Picker Fine Art Photography.
 Each evening there is a critique or instructional session designed to impart new skills, gain new perspectives and share participants' knowledge of and enthusiasm for photography.

-Locations include Acadia National Park (Maine, USA), New Mexico (USA), Yukon Territory (Canada), Sri Lanka, Nepal, India, and other idyllic locations.
+Locations include Acadia National Park (Maine, USA), New Mexico (USA), Yukon Territory (Canada), Sri Lanka, Nepal, India, Tibet, Bhutan, and other idyllic locations.

-**Field-Print Workshops**
+**Print Workshops**

+These are currently offered in two formats; a one-day and a two-day experience.
+The one-day print workshop is designed to help beginner to intermediate photographers who wish to learn the art of printmaking or improve their printing skills.

-These are currently weekend workshops designed to bring solid images from conception to camera capture to display.
+The two-day weekend workshops are designed to bring solid images from conception to camera capture to display.
 The first evening is spent on introductions, goals and a presentation by Les and his assistant, Master Printer Robert Boyer.

 The second day is spent out in the field capturing images and learning from Les' capture techniques.
-On the second evening, participants begin their workflow bringing their images (or ones they brought from home) closer to printing.
+On the second evening, participants begin their workflow bringing their images captured that day (or ones they brought from home) closer to printing.
 That includes one-on-one help by Les and Bob.

-On the final day we actually work with each participant to print out their large format images (16" x 24") on the highest museum-quality, archival papers, produced by Museo Fine Art papers.
-Participants will take these images home for framing and mounting.
+On the final day we actually work with each participant to print out their large format images (16" x 24" or larger) on the highest museum-quality, archival papers.
+Participants will take these images home for mounting and framing.
 In addition, each participant will leave with a free packet of sample papers to continue their exploration of printing.
-Participants will also be exposed to non-paper options for displaying their images.
+Participants will also be exposed to various options for displaying their images.